fragrussu/sardunet/tutorials/tutorial1.md

 <img src="https://github.com/fragrussu/sardunet/blob/master/tutorials/sigmat.png" width="512">

-* By default, 80% of voxels are kept in training set, while 20% are used as validation set.
+* By default, 80% of voxels are kept as part of the actual training set, while 20% are used as validation set.
 You can change this ratio with the `--valratio` option (default is 0.2, i.e. 20% of voxels to be used for validation).

 * Finally, options `--matlab_train` and `--matlab_val` allow you to save copies of the training and/or validation sets in [Matlab](https://mathworks.com) format.